Young Adults and Addiction

 3:32

 It's time for college kids to head back to school after a restful break.
-Along with clean laundry and care packages of home cooked foods, many students harbor a painful secret - their drinking and drug use on campus is out of control.
+Along with clean laundry and care packages of home cooked foods, many students harbor the emotional baggage of a painful secret - their drinking and drug use on campus is out of control.

-Drugs widely abused include marijuana, steroids, anti-depressants, anti-anxiety medications, and study drugs.
-Other drugs such as cocaine and hallucinogens are also used.
-All of these drugs are easy for students to get, and even encouraged at times by the older adults in their lives.
+Study drugs, marijuana, steroids, anti-depressants, and anti anxiety medications top the list of drugs abused in college.
+Other drugs, such as cocaine and hallucinogens, are also widely consumed.
+All of these drugs are easy for students to get, and even encouraged at times by older adults in their lives.
 Drugs can be found on campus or off-campus.
 According to Addiction Resource, a survey by the Washington Examiner shows that “49% of students surveyed say they actually bought drugs in their dorm room”.

 • Avoid parties that focus on drinking and drug use.